CyberFlameGO/svnpython/Doc/c-api/typeobj.rst

    :attr:`__weakref__`, the type inherits its :attr:`tp_weaklistoffset` from its base type.

-The next two fields only exist if the :const:`Py_TPFLAGS_HAVE_CLASS` flag bit is set.

 .. cmember:: getiterfunc PyTypeObject.tp_iter

    An optional pointer to a function that returns an iterator for the object.
-Its presence normally signals that the instances of this type are iterable (although sequences may be iterable without this function, and classic instances always have this function, even if they don't define an :meth:`__iter__` method).
+Its presence normally signals that the instances of this type are iterable (although sequences may be iterable without this function).

    This function has the same signature as :cfunc:`PyObject_GetIter`.